-.1 have successfully completed a period of pupillage satisfactory to the BSB;

-2.15 Upon completion of pupillage, you must apply for a Full Practising Certificate to commence practice as a barrister.
+- .1 have successfully completed a period of pupillage satisfactory to the BSB; - .2 pay such fee or fees as may be prescribed. - 2.15 Upon completion of pupillage, you must apply for a Full Practising Certificate to commence practice as a barrister.
 The process of applying for a Full Practising Certificate is explained further in Part 4K of this Bar Qualification Manual.
 There is no regulatory obligation for an AETO to provide tenancy or employment following pupillage.